oko/oko.github.io/_posts/2015-01-01-usa-cycling-membership-report.markdown

 #updated: 2015-01-01 18:00:00 -0500
 ---

-This is an analysis of the USA Cycling membership as of December 30, 2014.
+This is a breakdown of the USA Cycling membership as of December 30, 2014.

-There are no pretty graphs yet.
+There are no pretty graphs nor in-depth analysis yet.
+Just numbers.

 ### Total riders: 60139
  * **Male**: 51980